 Facebook advertising allows you to run ads on both Facebook and Instagram and target users based on a number of factors, including their current job titles, education level, interests, and location.
 This can help you serve ads on Facebook and Instagram to the types of employees you’re hoping to attract in your area.

-Recruitment marketing strategy #4: Manage your employer brand on review sites
+4. Manage your employer brand on review sites

 Your organization’s brand reputation is extremely important.
 Job searchers want to get an idea of how your current employees enjoy working for your company, and reviews give them a way to do just that.
 So, it’s essential that you’re managing your employer reviews and responding accordingly.

 Prospective employees see review responses as almost as important as the review itself.
 In fact, 75% of job seekers are likely to apply for a job if the employer actively manages their employer brand.
+(Find out how to build an employer branding strategy here!)

 When it comes to responding to employee reviews, the process will be similar to responding to customer reviews, but there are a few nuances.
-One positive aspect of employee reviews – even if they’re negative – is that you can influence your organization to make changes based on employee feedback.
+One positive aspect of employee reviews–even if they’re negative–is that you can influence your organization to make changes based on employee feedback.
 If you’re noticing a common thread among negative reviews around micromanagement or time-off policy, you can work with your leadership team to identify fixes that will make current employees happier to work at your organization and can help attract top talent.

 Get our top tips for responding to reviews here.

-Recruitment marketing strategy #5: Promote your organization on job boards
+5. Promote your organization on job boards

 While many job boards allow you to post jobs for free, you can increase your chances of getting seen by the right applicants by promoting your openings on those job boards.